-Macquarie and a counterparty may also, from time to time, discuss prices in relation to a bid, offer or order that is constructed of the market price at the time of execution plus a set fee, which may be inclusive of the cost of credit, margin and costs related to the execution of the transaction (referred to here as “market price plus agreed margin”).
-Macquarie’s acceptance of and effort to fulfil such bids, offers or orders does not constitute an agreement that Macquarie is acting as the counterparty’s agent.
-Consequently Macquarie, as principal, may transact with another counterparty at a price different than the bid, offer or order and may also earn compensation (such as mark-up or an on-top amount from such other counterparty) in connection with fulfilling any such counterparty transaction or order in addition to any designated on-top amount and need not disclose that compensation to the counterparty.
+Macquarie and a Client may also, from time to time, discuss prices in relation to a bid, offer or order that is constructed of the market price at the time of execution plus a set fee, which may be inclusive of the cost of credit, margin and costs related to the execution of the transaction (referred to here as “market price plus agreed margin”).
+Macquarie’s acceptance of and effort to fulfil such bids, offers or orders does not constitute an agreement that Macquarie is acting as the Client’s agent.
+Consequently Macquarie, as principal, may transact with another Client at a price different than the bid, offer or order and may also earn compensation (such as mark-up or an on-top amount from such other counterparty) in connection with fulfilling any such Client transaction or order in addition to any designated on-top amount and need not disclose that compensation to the Client.

 When Macquarie agrees to accept an order from you at a particular price (such as a limit or stop loss order), Macquarie is indicating its willingness to act as a principal counterparty to you and will attempt to complete the trade at the price you have requested.
 In so doing, Macquarie accepts market risk on the transaction at the point at which it is executed.

-Unless otherwise specifically agreed, Macquarie will handle the order fairly and with transparency, and will exercise reasonable discretion in deciding which orders to execute, when to execute them, and how to execute them.
+Macquarie will handle the order fairly and with transparency, and unless otherwise specifically agreed, will exercise reasonable discretion in determining the execution of such orders.

 In relation to orders that you place with Macquarie, including where you confer Macquarie with a degree of discretion in execution (including but not limited to limit orders, stop loss orders, ‘at best’ or ‘at worst’ orders, or orders worked over a period of time), you should be aware that:

-- Management of potentially-competing counterparty orders: Macquarie may accept orders from multiple Clients at similar price levels in the same or related currency pairs, the effect of which has the potential for an order from one counterparty to conflict or compete with the interests of another counterparty’s order.
+(c) Management of potentially-competing Client orders: Macquarie may accept orders from multiple Clients at similar price levels in the same or related currency pairs, the effect of which has the potential for an order from one Client to conflict or compete with the interests of another Client’s order.
 Macquarie is committed to handling all orders fairly and in accordance with industry best practice standards.

-- Order fills: Macquarie will endeavour, but is not obliged, to take reasonable steps to keep you updated as to liquidity and market conditions at the beginning of and, as appropriate, throughout the execution of your order.
-Macquarie will endeavour to fully fill orders which Macquarie is capable of filling within the parameters of the order, subject to the prevailing market conditions and other relevant business considerations including, but not limited to, counterparty instructions, credit lines, costs of execution and the need to prioritise certain counterparty orders.
-When Macquarie makes a decision on whether and how to fill your order, including partial fills, Macquarie will endeavour to communicate that decision to you as soon as practicable.
+(d) Order fills: Macquarie will endeavour, but is not obliged, to take reasonable steps to keep you updated as to liquidity and market conditions at the beginning of and, as appropriate, throughout the execution of your order.
+Macquarie will endeavour to fully fill orders which Macquarie is capable of filling within the parameters of the order, subject to the prevailing market conditions and other relevant business considerations including, but not limited to, Client instructions, credit lines, costs of execution and the need to prioritise certain Client orders.
+When Macquarie makes a decision on whether and how to fill your order, including partial fills, Macquarie will endeavour to communicate that decision to you as soon as reasonably practicable.

-If and when an order can be executed at the order price, it does not mean that Macquarie held, acquired, or would acquire inventory to complete the transaction at the order price level or that there exists a tradable market at that level.
-Macquarie reserves the right to execute a transaction with a counterparty using Macquarie’s inventory or through acquisition or other hedging activities without disclosing to the counterparty the source and Macquarie’s cost of the liquidity.
+When an order can be executed at the order price, it does not mean that Macquarie held, acquired, or would acquire inventory to complete the transaction at the order price level or that there exists a tradable market at that level.
+Macquarie reserves the right to execute a transaction with a Client using Macquarie’s inventory or through acquisition or other hedging activities without disclosing to the Client the source and Macquarie’s cost of the liquidity.
 As principal, Macquarie will generally attempt to execute an order to make an appropriate and reasonable return on the transaction if possible, taking into account Macquarie’s position, including its inventory strategy and overall risk management strategies, its costs, risks and other business factors and objectives, in Macquarie’s discretion.

 Macquarie is unable to disclose at the time you wish to leave an order that Macquarie may be handling other Clients’ orders or Macquarie’s own FX risk management needs at the same time as, ahead of, or on an aggregated basis with, your order.
-Macquarie is under no obligation to disclose to a counterparty why Macquarie is unable to execute the counterparty’s order in whole or in part, provided that Macquarie will be truthful if we agree to disclose such information.
+Macquarie is under no obligation to disclose to a Client why Macquarie is unable to execute their order in whole or in part, provided that Macquarie will be truthful if we agree to disclose such information.

-Macquarie’s sales, trading and other personnel will consult, including with respect to a counterparty’s interests, trading behavior and expectations, markup, spread, and any other relevant factors, on a need-to-know basis in order to handle Macquarie’s market-making positions, and for the benefit of Macquarie’s trading positions and the handling of counterparty transactions and orders.
+Macquarie’s sales, trading and other personnel will consult, including with respect to a Client’s interests, trading behavior and expectations, markup, spread, and any other relevant factors, on a need-to-know basis in order to handle Macquarie’s market-making positions, and for the benefit of Macquarie’s trading positions and the handling of Client transactions and orders.